-As we mentioned, give your dog their prescribed medication.
-The veterinarian doctor will have prescribed these antibiotics to prevent any bacterial infections during your pet’s recovery.
+As we mentioned, give your dog its prescribed medication.
+The veterinarian doctor will have to prescribe these antibiotics to prevent any bacterial infections during your pet’s recovery.
 Administer the medication following all indications, and don’t discontinue the medication regimen until explicitly said so by your pet’s veterinarian.

 Even if some pet owners believe that letting their dogs lick their wounds will help with the recovery, we would advise against it.
 Dogs can reintroduce harmful bacteria when they lick the areas where they suffered a laceration, so minimize that possibility through the use of an Elizabethan Collar.

 You can help your dog at home when they suffer a laceration by cleaning the wound and bandaging them up.
 However, suppose you notice that the injury is a deep wound or are unsure about what to do.
 In that case, you should take your pet to a veterinarian as soon as possible after stabilizing your pet’s condition.

 Keep some of these supplies and tools handy at home:

 - Electric clippers (to shave the area around the injury)

 And make sure to follow all indications from the veterinarian when you go back home with your dog.